I made the video above in 2019 when impact of a global pandemic and economic meltdown was not a consideration. Yet, here we are!

 - Dorothy Canfield Fisher

-So... as 2019 draws to a close, I’d like to thank you for all the support you’ve given me and wish you and your family a happy holiday and a prosperous New Year.
+So... as 2020 draws to a close, in a year marked by both perseverance and doubt, I’d like to thank you for all the support the Good Vibe Tribe has given me this year and I hope you and the family have a safe and relaxing holiday.

 P.S.
 Please pass on and share (via the social buttons) my Best Year Yet eBook with your friends, family and work colleagues.
 Help spread the word.
 Thanks :-)